Kong/kong-pongo/README.md

 Set up the following:

-* Have a docker image of Kong Enterprise, and set the image name in the environment variable `KONG_IMAGE`.
 * Have the Kong Enterprise license key, and set it in `KONG_LICENSE_DATA`.
+* Have a docker image of Kong Enterprise, and set the image name in the environment variable `KONG_IMAGE`, or alternatively log in to Bintray before running Pongo.

 ## Installation